MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-skype-for-business-online-policies-with-office-365-powershell.md

 - NOCSH
 ms.custom:
 ms.assetid: ff93a341-6f0f-4f06-9690-726052e1be64
-description: "Summary: Use PowerShell for Microsoft 365 to manage your Skype for Business Online user account properties with policies."
+description: "Summary: Use PowerShell to manage your Skype for Business Online user account properties with policies."
 ---

-# Manage Skype for Business Online policies with PowerShell for Microsoft 365
+# Manage Skype for Business Online policies with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 To manage many properties of user account for Skype for Business Online, you must specify them as properties of policies with PowerShell for Microsoft 365.